selabhvl/coems-racechecker/README.md

 For **software-only instrumentation**, invoke `make bin/libinstrumentation_local.a`.

 For **hardware**-instrumentation, you need a copy of the `coems-tools/coems-toolchain` project checked out.
-As of January 2020, you need the `pre_release` branch.
 You also need Xilinx SDK 2018.2 from the Xilinx archives, which is the version that is used on the DICE system.
 You then need to configure the `Makefile` correctly with those paths, e.g.